Carlos Ibáñez del Campo

-General Carlos Ibáñez del Campo (/es-419/; 3 November 1877 – 28 April 1960) was a Chilean Army officer and political figure.
+Carlos Ibáñez del Campo (/es-419/; 3 November 1877 – 28 April 1960) was a Chilean Army officer and political figure.
 He served as president twice, first between 1927 and 1931, and then from 1952 to 1958, serving for 10 years in office.

 Early life

 Carlos Ibáñez del Campo was born to Francisco Ibáñez and María Nieves del Campo.
 On his father's side, his family descended from the Irish captain, John Augustine Evans, a native of Galway, who arrived in Chile in 1730 after the shipwreck of HMS Wager on the island of the same name, and who Hispanicized his surname.
 Captain Evans contacted Ambrosio O'Higgins, Governor of Linares, who entrusted him with the administration of the Royal Treasury of Perquilauquén.
 Ibáñez's ancestors include members of the Alvarado family of Spanish conquistadors.
 He was a direct descendant of García de Alvarado.
 On his maternal side, he is descended from the Frenchman Giles Du Champ, who arrived in Chile in 1700 and settled in Concepción.
 He was a captain in the Kingdom's Foreign Regiment.
 His descendants Hispanicized the surname to del Campo.
 His grandfather, Manuel del Campo y Vásquez, was a wealthy landowner in Linares.

 During Ibáñez's childhood, he lived on the San Francisco estate, owned by his father (in Vega de Ancoa), and organized the first peasant center in that city.
 His younger brother, Javier, was also a soldier and politician, a member of the Democratic Party.

 In 1889, he entered the Linares Public School and later went on to the Linares Boys' Lyceum, where he met Rogelio Cuéllar, who directed the boys' school and was a mathematics teacher.
 Cuéllar was the one who recommended him to enter the Military School.
 On March 12, 1896 he entered the second year of the Military School.